Flaxoos/extra-ktor-plugins/RELEASING.md

 ### Conventional Commits Integration

-The system relies on conventional commit messages for version calculation:
+The system relies on conventional commit messages for version calculation and now includes merge commits in the changelog generation using the settings `skipMergeCommits=false` and `includeUncategorized=true`.
+Non-conventional commit subjects such as merge commits will appear under the "Uncategorized" section of the changelog, while CI-related commits are filtered out to keep the changelog relevant and clean.

 | Commit Type | Version Impact | Example |
 |-------------|----------------|---------|